pbrod/numdifftools/docs/tutorials/index.rst

 .. seealso::

-    LibCdf is 100% Python_, so if you're new to Python_, you might want to start by getting an idea of what the language is like.
+    Numdifftools is 100% Python_, so if you're new to Python_, you might want to start by getting an idea of what the language is like.
 Below we have given some pointers to some resources you can use to get acquainted with the language.